shenfe/jast/README.md

-# just
+# jaru

-Just is a JavaScript interpreter/compiler to Rust.
+Jaru is a JavaScript interpreter/compiler to Rust.

 ## Supported Grammars